damianhakert/damianhakert.github.io/source/posts/2016-04-28-look-into-gitlab-infrastructure.html.md

 ## Next

-We also use 6 of Azure's "Availability Sets" 3 for load balancers, 1 for redis HA, 1 for PostgreSQL HA, and 1 forElasticsearch HA.
-Each of these Availability Sets has it's own "internal" load balancer that is managing the HA traffic.
+We also use 6 of Azure's "Availability Sets": 3 for load balancers, 1 for Redis HA, 1 for PostgreSQL HA, and 1 for Elasticsearch HA.
+Each of these Availability Sets has its own "internal" load balancer that is managing the HA traffic.
 If we count them as a GitLab.com servers, then we need to add 6 servers (now, the count is 44).